jazdenmccall/ParkingGarageCharges/README.md

 # ParkingGarageCharges
-Using C#, should display charges and total on yesterday’s receipts
+The app should display the charge for the current customer and should calculate and display the running total of yesterday’s receipts.